Skip to main content

 This page covers how to authenticate with Lava, construct proxy URLs, and handle responses and errors.

-Prerequisites: You need a Lava merchant account and a forward token.
+Prerequisites: You need a Lava merchant account with a secret key.
 See Quickstart: Make Your First Request to get started.

 Forward Tokens